The Three Hundred Project: quest of clusters of galaxies morphology and dynamical state through Zernike Polynomials: Morphological and dynamical parameters

+In hydrodynamical simulations the dynamical state of each cluster can be derived by the available 3D data.
+In this way we obtain an \textit{a priori} classification with respect to the morphological one and we can use it to set the best thresholds in 2D parameters to get a good dynamical recognition.
+Several 3D indicators are used in literature and there is not a unique definition for the criteria and thresholds to discriminate the different clusters states.
+The classification is also dependent on several factors, including the volume within which the parameters are computed.
+Furthermore, even the dynamical classes in which clusters can be grouped are not conventionally defined.
+Details of this kind of analysis are beyond the aim of this paper and we refer to DL20 for a deeper discussion.

+The dynamical state of the clusters of { THE THREE HUNDRED} catalogue (see Sec.~\ref{section:4}) was studied in \citet{Cui2018}, \citet{Haggar2020}, DL20, also applying different estimators.
+In this work we use the results of the dynamical analysis made in DL20, where the \textit{relaxation parameter}, $\chi$, introduced in \citet{Haggar2020}, is derived with only two 3D indicators.
+The first indicator, $f_{s}$, is the ratio of the total substructure masses out of the total cluster mass inside a radius equal to $R_{500}$: $f_{s}=\sum M_{sub}/M_{500}$.
+The second one, $\Delta_{r}$, is the spatial distance between the position of the centre of mass and of the maximum density peak, normalised to $R_{500}$: $\Delta_{r}=|\mathbf{R}_{cm}-\mathbf{R}_{c}|/R_{500}$.
+They were used to compute $\chi$ as follow\footnote{Note that the original definition also include the $\eta$ parameter \citep[see also][for detailed definitions of these parameters]{Cui2017}.}:

-Thus we identify the objects with $\chi>1$ as relaxed.
-In DL20 the correlation between the dynamical state, defined as before from 3D information, and the morphology quantified with the $M$ parameter is also validated, even along the redshift, allowing us to assume $M$ as a valuable dynamical state discriminator.
-In particular, with $M<0$ and $M>0$ we recognize, respectively, relaxed and disturbed clusters, while an intermediate interval around $0$ indicates the sample of hybrid systems.
+Clusters dynamically relaxed are identified with $\chi>1$, while the lower values are related to disturbed systems.
+In DL20 the correlation between the dynamical state defined with $\chi$ and the morphology quantified with the $M$ parameter is also validated, even along the redshift, allowing us to assume $M$ as a valuable dynamical state discriminator.
+In particular, with $M<0$ and $M>0$ we recognize, respectively, relaxed and disturbed clusters.
+Similarly, we check the reliability to infer cluster dynamical state, quantified with $\chi$, by applying Zernike polynomials to recover morphology in tSZ maps.